42BV/rest-convention/06-security.md

 ### Restrict access to API documentation

-Unless the API is intended for public use, documentation should be available to developers only (and not online using automatic documentation tools like [Swagger](http://swagger.io/)).
+Unless the API is intended for public use, documentation should be available to developers only (Tools like [Swagger](http://swagger.io/) are useful when developing but should not be part of the production environment).

 ## Require Authentication

 There are various ways to implement API authentication.
 For now this section will focus on the traditional session based authentication as most of our applications use a browser based user interface.

-### Limit the number of Login attempts per unit of time.
+### Require Authentication on all API calls.

-If the login form is accessible from the Internet, the number of (failed) login attempts must be limited per unit of time to prevent brute forcing.
-The counting must be done in the user account, not in the session (as sessions may be reset).
+The one notable exception being a GET request for the current authenticated user (if any).
+This can also be used to retrieve the XSRF token.

 ### Sessions must be reset after logging in and out.

-The session id must change after a login and logout.
+The session id must change after a successful login and logout.
 Otherwise session fixation attacks may occur.

-### Secure Session Management
+### Use Secure Session Tokens

-Session Cookies MUST have the flags *http-only* and *secure* set.
+Session Cookies must have the flags *http-only* and *secure* set.

 ### Protect the session against Cross Site Request Forgery (XSRF)